How to Make THC Gummy Bears with Canna Oil

 - Divide the strength or milligrams of cannabis by the number of pieces to determine the approximate strength of each.
 I can’t stress enough to package and label with warnings that your candy is medicated.
 Store safely away from children or unsuspecting adults.

 - Start Low and Go Slow!
 The medicated edible rule is to start with a very low dose of THC and slowly increase until you know the effect.
 Edibles can take up to 3 hours to peak in some individuals.
 Learn to know your body and your dose.
 Everyone’s endocannabinoid system is different.
 Some people prefer 2mg and others feel nothing after 200mg.
 Also, DIY gummies aren’t uniform in size or dosage, so keep that in mind.

 Infused Canna Oil

 The oil you used to infuse may affect the taste.
 Unrefined coconut oil will have a coconut taste.
-Refined or MCT coconut oil will not.
-Cannabis, of course, has a flavor as well.
+Refined or MCT coconut oil will not and is considered a neutral flavor.
+Cannabis, of course, has a flavor of its own.
 The more you use, the more you will taste.
 This recipe has a lot of additional flavoring and some sweeteners to help balance the cannabis flavor.